 - minimal red tape in service provision

 - ability to translate officialese and jargon into plain English

 - team-player mindset

 - calm approach

 Our principal editor, Denise Holden, appreciates the challenges facing teams in government organisations, whether local, state or federal.
-Her experience includes roles in the market research and media sectors as well as operating small businesses.
+Prior to establishing Central Editing, she worked in market research and media, as well small business (restaurants and travel).

-In her time as a researcher she gained insights into diverse sectors of the Australian economy including tourism, health, finance, telecommunications, media and infrastructure.
+As a market research analyst she gained insights into diverse sectors of the Australian economy including tourism, health, finance, telecommunications, media and infrastructure.